Xilinx/Vitis_Libraries/data_analytics/L2/demos/text/log_analyzer/README.md

 # Log Analyzer Demo

 The demo is an integration frame included 3 part: Grok, GeoIP and JsonWriter.
-It supports software and hardware emulation as well as running hardware accelerators on the Alveo U200.
+It supports hardware emulation as well as running hardware accelerators on the Alveo U200.

 ## Prerequisites